Let’s start with the good news. Like so many other skills, good manners can be taught from an early age. It is, however, not always an easy task.

 Good table manners matter

-Remember that modifying rude toddler behaviour is a slow process and you’ll often need to repeat things.
+Remember that modifying rude toddler behaviour is a slow process and you’ll need to repeat things often.
 Persevere, continue to reinforce what he already knows, and remind him when he makes mistakes.

 Lastly, if teaching manners sometimes seems an impossible task, remind yourself that, as your child develops, his social skills will mature as well.